 - Heat another tablespoon of oil in the cooker and cook the chicken until well browned.
 Remove from the cooker and set aside.

 - Add the curry paste and cook for 1-2 minutes or until aromatic.
 Return the chicken to the cooker and stir to coat in the paste.
 Add the stock, coconut milk, eggplant and four of the lime leaves.
-Lock the lid in place and cook (on High Pressure, if using electric pressure cookers) for 6-8 minutes.
+Lock the lid in place and cook (on High Pressure, if using electric pressure cookers or multi-cookers) for 6-8 minutes.

 - Release the pressure using the natural release method then remove the lid carefully.